 If you don’t want to leave anything to chance, you’re going to want to optimize EVERYTHING about your abandoned cart emails — subject line, copy and imagery included — so that your email will stand out.

 At the bottom of the email, the shopper is incentivized with a promo code.
-The catch is, the code is only valid for a limited time, so the shopper must act on it immediately.
-At the same time, it links you to the abandoned cart, exactly as it was when a person left it.
+The catch is, the code is only valid for a limited time.
+So the shopper must act on it immediately.
+At the same time, it links the person to the abandoned cart, exactly as it was when they left it.

 This email includes the three elements: subject line, copy and imagery.

 For subject lines, the two most important things to include are: telling the recipient what they have to gain by engaging with the email and alignment with your brand’s overall feel.